Wind Loads On A Pitched Roof {A Structural Guide}

 Duo pitched roof

-For “our” duo pitched roof, we can define the Areas for both wind directions – Wind from the front and from the side.
+For “our” duo pitched roof, we can define the areas for both wind directions – Wind from the front and from the side.

 We will be talking about wind from front and side in this article.
 The following picture emphasizes what we mean by front and side.